Magneto-inertial range dominated by magnetic helicity in space plasmas: Magneto-inertial range of scales

 \section{Magneto-inertial range of scales}

 Conditions in the solar wind are significantly different from those in the solar atmosphere.
 The main difference is the high speed of the plasma moving away from the Sun.
 Therefore, a different phenomenology - magneto-inertial range (see Introduction) should be used for the solar wind.
 In this case, the estimate Eq.
-(7) should be replaced by
+(10) should be replaced by \bea B_c \propto \varepsilon_{h_m}^{1/2} ~\varepsilon^{-1/6}~k_c^{1/6} \eea (cf the Corrsin-Obukhov phenomenology for the inertial-convective range \cite{my}). \\